-- ❖ Reading knowledge can be demonstrated by passing a translation test in one of the languages listed above.
+- Reading knowledge can be demonstrated by passing a translation test in one of the languages listed above.
 The test shall consist of a total of three 250- 300-word passages in the language, two from scholarly articles and one from a primary text.
 For Latin, Greek, or Old English, the test will consist of three primary texts.
 With access to a dictionary, students must translate any two of the passages.
-The test for reading knowledge must be completed within three hours. - Reading knowledge can be demonstrated by taking one three-credit- hour upper-division undergraduate course in which the instruction and readings are primarily in the language or by taking one three- credithour graduate language reading course.
+The test for reading knowledge must be completed within threehours. - Reading knowledge can be demonstrated by taking one three-credit- hour upper-division undergraduate course in which the instruction and readings are primarily in the language or by taking one three-credit-hour graduate language reading course.
 Students must receive a grade of "B" or better in the specified course to fulfill the requirement.
+See the graduate director for information regarding such courses.